fgui/fgui.github.io/habits/simple-and-sinister.md

 I've choosed to do S&S coz it the same everyday; it can be done everyday.

+I can do it indoors, so there are no weather excuses.

+Only issue may be when travelling, I will have too look for a replacement routing, may be a rountine from freeletics.

 ### [Start] - 17 Dec 2016

 Daily since the 17 Dec 2016.
 Attempting to build a habit.
 Going for 21 days in a row.